| CloserLook > John > John 18:1-40 |

 He

-had lied his way into the "palace of the high priest", and
+had lied his way into the "palace

-now he was doing his best to lie his way out.
+of the high priest, and now he was doing his best to lie his way out.

 ~ ~ ~ ~ ~ ~

-V28 "Then led they Jesus from Caiaphas
+28 "Then led they Jesus from

-the passover."
+eat the passover."

 In

-preparation for Passover, they had meticulously removed all leaven from their homes, but apparently, not from their hearts.
+preparation for Passover, they had meticulously removed all leaven from their

 Yes,

-Jesus’ criticism had been well founded when He said; they "strain at a gnat, and swallow a camel."
+Jesus’ criticism had been well founded when He said, they

-"Pilate then went out unto them,
+29 "Pilate then went out unto them,

 and said, What accusation bring ye against this